marschi/tictactoe_ai/README.md

-# tictactoe_ai
+# TicTacToe AI
-A small tic tac toe AI written by me for educational purposes
+My first attempt at writing a small AI using Reinforcement learning.
+I did this only for learning purposes. run `main.py` to start